LuxABrax/instagram-clone-frontend/README.md

 ## Features

 - Registration / Authentication page with error handling
-- Profile and Home Feed page
+- Profile, Home Feed and Explore page
 - Edit profile and change password page
 - Following / Followers and Suggestions
 - Add, Like and Save Posts